AndreasIBZ/dig_diff_pressuresensor/README.md

 Different pressures are passed to either side of a membrane where the difference of pressures are converted into a differential force.
 A loadcell (frequently used in electronic scales) converts this differential force into electrical signal (differential voltage).
 Through means of amplification and ADC circuitry this differential voltage is converted to a digital signal which is processed by an ESP32.

 ## Assembly
 Check the videos to get an idea of the assembly process.
 Generally speaking you would need some screws and nuts of size M3 and M4, a nitril or latex glove to use as membrane material, a 1 kg loadcell with HX711 module and an ESP32.
+Check the Bill of Materials (BOM) for further information.
+Special attention is needed to adjust the threaded bar in respect to the membrane supports (nut M4 + washer pressing the small membrane against the membrane support): after correct assembly the loadcell mustn't put any force on the membrane and vice versa!
+Furthermore the smaller adjustment screw mustn't squeeze the loadcell against the threaded bar - round a bit the contact surfaces and leave a tiny gap of ~0.1 mm on either side and you should be fine.

 ## Usage
 + Wire up loadcell to HX711 module.
 Most likely like this: + red: E+, black: E-, green: A+, white: A-